fespinoza/social-graph-editor/README.md

     * node/families when node saved [DONE]
     * load famlies when the node is edited [DONE]
     * fix creating actors when selected [DONE]
-    * creating a family with its color
+    * display node with family colors
-  * add chosen plugin to the family selector
+  * add chosen plugin to the family selector [DONE]

 * Click Families [DONE]